map6-paolillo/digital-humanities-fellowship/2. Data and Metadata/README.md

 #### Optional Post-Session Reading
 [The TaDiRAH](https://github.com/dhtaxonomy/TaDiRAH) (Taxonomy of Digital Research Activities in the Humanities)
-TaDiRAH was an effort to provide an ontology for all the different research activities and objects that a digital humanist might work on or with.
-Read the README and Introduction files for background information, and the "reading" folder for the actual taxonomy.
+The TaDiRAH was an effort to provide an ontology for all the different research activities and objects that a digital humanist might work on or with. *Read the README and Introduction files for background information, and the "reading" folder for the actual taxonomy.*

 #### Daily Comment